Fashion

 The fit is the most important thing.
 A pair of tights must fit perfectly to flatter the legs and make you feel comfortable, according to Falke.
 She notes that semi-opaque tights are usually your best bet, considering they can be styled all year round.
 "They create great legs because the material allows the skin to show through," she says.
 For the same reason, they lend themselves to bold colours shifting with the wearer's skin tone.

-There's no need to reiterate why we plan to buy into this leggy red trend this coming autumn.
+There's no need to reiterate why we plan to buy into this leggy red trend.
 Whether paired with a bold all-red ensemble or a quirky way to freshen up our pin-striped blazer, red stockings offer an accessible and easy way to update most of our go-to looks.
 Below, peruse Vogue Scandinavia's favourite red stockings to invest in now.

 Wolford